ProlificsPanther/ExportingPantherGridData/README.md

 # ExportingPantherGridData
-## This reposotiory has 2 samples one which exports data from Panther grid to Microsoft Excel and the other to Apache Open Office Spread Sheet.
+## This repository contains 2 samples;  one which exports data from a Panther grid to Microsoft Excel and the other to Apache Open Office Spreadsheet.